Baked Chicken Drumsticks

 This post may contain affiliate links.
 Please read our disclosure policy.

-The best flavor-packed Baked Chicken Drumsticks Recipe you will ever make!
-Great for an easy dinner as you only need 10 mins of prep time.
+The best flavor-packed Baked Chicken Drumsticks you will ever make!
+Great for an easy dinner as you only need 10 minutes of prep time to make these juicy and tasty drumsticks!

 You guys already know how much I love easy dinners!
 So baked chicken drumsticks happen quite often in my home.

 All you need is 10 minutes of prep time!
-Then the chicken goes into the oven so the oven can do its work.
+Then the chicken goes into the oven so the oven can do its work, cooking the chicken to be nice and golden brown on the outside.

 While the oven does its work, you can make a side dish to go with the chicken.
-Make some mashed potatoes, saute some vegetables, make some mac and cheese, make some jollof rice or make whatever side dish you love!
+Make some Rosemary Garlic Mashed Potatoes, Sauteed Vegetables, 3 Cheese Mac and Cheese, or some Garlic Herb Rice to go with the chicken.

-This Baked Chicken Drumstick recipe is one that you should have on repeat in your home.
+This Baked Chicken Drumstick recipe is one that you should have on repeat in your home for several reasons:

-The chicken is garlicky, slightly herby, juicy, so tasty and can be paired with so many sides!
+- It is mouthwatering!
+The chicken is garlicky, slightly herby, juicy, so tasty, and can be paired with so many sides!

-Also chicken drumsticks are quite cheap.
+- It is affordable!
+Chicken drumsticks are quite affordable even when you get the organic ones.
 I love to stock up on them because they make a really easy and tasty dinner!

 What Can You Season Chicken With?